NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 Based on the observations above, we propose only to introduce hierarchical neural networks at the two lowest levels of VDB tree structure.
 More precisely, we replace voxel and tile values at levels 0 and 1 with MLP-based \textbf{value regression} networks as well as child and active masks at level 1 and active masks at level 0 with \textbf{classifiers}.
 The root and upper internal levels of the tree structure shall remain unchanged.
 This configuration is illustrated in the right column of Figure~\ref{fig:overview}.
 The mask classifier at level 1 is trained with level 1 child nodes' coordinates as the input and its child and active masks $m_1 \in \left \{ c_1 = 1, a_1 = 1 \right \}$ as the target labels.
 Thus, this ternary classifier predicts three possible cases, 1) a leaf child node, 2) an active tile value, or 3) an inactive tile value, from the input coordinates.
 Conversely, the classifier at level 0 is trained with voxel coordinates as the input and the active leaf masks $m_0 \in \left \{ a_1 = 1 \right \}$ as the label.
 Thus, this binary classifier predicts whether given coordinates map to active or inactive voxels.
 To optimize the parameters, cross-entropy loss is used for the level-1 mask classifier and binary cross-entropy (BCE) loss is used for the level-0 mask classifier.
 For the nodes at level 1 with tile values ($m_1 = 0$), these tile values are also encoded using an MLP-based value regressor, similar to the voxel value regressor.

 Note that the level-0 mask classifier is essentially an occupancy network.
 When reconstructing voxel occupancy, the BCE loss function can be tweaked to tackle sparse and imbalanced distribution as well as the vanishing gradient problem~\cite{brock2016generative,saito20183d}.
 However, the level-0 mask network is performed within level-1's chidren nodes which addresses the imbalance problem since the children nodes are allocated only around where the actual values are, instead of its full domain.
-Also, a typical network depth is not very deep (e.g. 2$\sim$4), and hence gradients do not vanish easily.
-Therefore, we keep the vanilla BCE without further tuning, but do use an ensemble method to address false negatives as shown in the following section.
+Also, a typical network depth is not very deep (e.g., [2, 4]), and hence gradients do not vanish easily.
+Therefore, we keep the vanilla BCE without further tuning.

 Due to the hierarchical nature of the tree structure, the capacities of mask classifier and tile value regressor at level 1 are typically much smaller than the capacities of the mask classifier or voxel regressor at level 0.
 During the reconstruction, we perform top-down traversal by first querying the level-1 mask classifier.
-If the query point is classified as an active tile, then corresponding tile value is predicted and returned using the tile value regressor.
+If the query point is classified as an active tile, then the corresponding tile value is predicted and returned using the tile value regressor.
 Conversely, if the query is classified as a leaf node, its mask classifier is used to determine the active state.
 The query points that map to active states are then used for the final inference through the value regressor, mimicking the tree traversal/early termination of the standard VDB tree.